In this article:

 - Relationship to the donor

-We can set this up for you on the back-end, as long as you and your attorney can share your original or notarized POA legal documents with us.
+We can set this up for you on the back end, as long as you and your attorney can share your original or notarized POA legal documents with us.
 You can upload a scan/copy of your POA legal documents to your profile by logging in using the secure link.

 For donors who have capacity, we need:

-For donors who are incapacitated, we need:
+For donors who are incapacitated, we need the following documents to be mailed to our office:

 Comments